ckeditor/ckeditor5/docs/updating/migration-to-35.md

 The static properties of `BalloonPanelView` have been renamed.

-The `BalloonPanelView.arrowVerticalOffset` static property is now `heightOffset` and `BalloonPanelView.arrowHorizontalOffset` is now `sideOffset`.
+The `BalloonPanelView.arrowVerticalOffset` static property is now `arrowHeightOffset` and `BalloonPanelView.arrowHorizontalOffset` is now `arrowSideOffset`.

 ## Migration to CKEditor 5 v35.0.0